Skip to main content

 Derald Wise sitting down on his laptop working on his BA degree while on a phone call

-Whether you’re just starting to consider career options or you’re working toward a dream job, earning a Bachelor of Arts (BA) degree could help you reach your goals.
+Whether you’re just starting to consider career options or you’re working toward a specific profession, earning a Bachelor of Arts (BA) degree could help you reach your goals.
 So what is a Bachelor of Arts degree, and how can it help you build the future you want?

-A BA degree is a four-year undergraduate liberal arts program offering a broad-based education and teaching key soft skills — often referred to as interpersonal or people skills.
+A BA degree is a four-year undergraduate liberal arts program that offers a broad-based education and teaches key soft skills — often referred to as interpersonal or people skills.
 From education and psychology to human services and creative writing, there are BA degree programs that can help you prepare for diverse careers across many industries.

 If you’re considering an undergraduate degree, it’s important to understand what programs are available, how to earn a Bachelor of Arts degree and the long-term value of a BA degree.